 The study of individual and group behavior in organizations.
 Key topics include job satisfaction; motivation; group dynamics, leadership; conflict and change; communication; job design; power and influence; organization concepts and design; organizational development.
 Prerequisites: Junior standing.
-1 c.u.
-For Business majors, BUS 110 or

-200, and BUS 313.
+For Business majors, BUS 110 or 200, and BUS 313.
+For Sociology majors, at least one prior

-For Sociology majors, at least one prior Sociology course.
+Sociology course.